 Capital Improvement Projects

-The City's Capital Improvement Plan (CIP) is investment of public and/or private funds in infrastructure or facilities that result in significant assets such as roads, buildings, traffic signals, or park equipment that add value to the city.
+The City’s Capital Improvement Plan (CIP) guides investment of public and/or private funds in major infrastructure and facilities - such as roads, buildings, traffic signals, and park equipment - that create long-term community assets.

-- Provide the City with an orderly process for planning and budgeting capital needs,
+- Provide an organized process for identifying and funding capital needs

-- Prioritize current and future needs to fit within the City’s anticipated level of financial resources.
+- Prioritize current and future projects within anticipated financial resources

-In the City of Woodinville, a capital asset or capital project is defined as a purchase or facility improvement of $50,000 or more with a useful life of five years or more.
-Due to recent development occurring in the City of Woodinville, many CIP projects are a direct result of the growth and designed to address the impacts caused by said development.
+In the City of Woodinville, a capital project is defined as a purchase or facility improvement costing $50,000 or more with a useful life of at least five years.
+Many CIP projects are a direct result of growth and designed to address the impacts caused by development within the community.

 - Streets